Building containers¶

 HPC containers are designed to perform one primary task, and should consist of a main application and its dependencies, in a similar way to how module files are provided.
 Since containers are lightweight, you can use separate containers instead of general purpose containers containing a collection of applications.
 This improves supportability, performance and reproducibility.

-Building a Singularity container from scratch¶
+Building an Apptainer container from scratch¶

 Building from scratch gives complete control over the contents of the container, including operating system and packages.
 Certain packages may only be available for a specific version of Linux (i.e. compatibility issues) so being able to build a container from scratch enhances research capability.

-using definition file ubuntu20_helloworld.def
+using definition file ubuntu22_helloworld.def

 that installs the python3